yowainwright/pastoralist/README.md

 [![codecov](https://codecov.io/gh/yowainwright/pastoralist/branch/main/graph/badge.svg)](https://codecov.io/gh/yowainwright/pastoralist)
 <img referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=6f41d7dd-fce9-49ea-ae43-040a51f458bd" />

+Pastoralist is a hands off manager for your project's npm dependency overrides.
+If you deal with npm overrides, then you may have felt there is not a good way to manage them.
+This is where Pastorlaist can help.

-Pastoralist is the audit trail for your npm dependency overrides — it tracks why each override exists, who depends on it, and removes it when it's no longer needed.
+Pastoralist tracks why each override exists, what depends on it, and remove it when it's no longer needed based on your configuration.

-Pastoralist creates an appendix that documents every override in your package.json.
-It can also detect security vulnerabilities and generate overrides to fix them.
+Pastoralist does this by creating an appendix that documents every override in your package.json.
+It can also detect security vulnerabilities and manage overrides to help you fix them.

 ---